araobp/node-red-genai/README.md

 # node-red-ai-agents

-(Work in progress)
+(Work in progress, this is my hobby project)

+## Background and Motivation

+I am an engineer for my company's showroom.
+I need an AI agent framework that also supports IoT.

 Test if Node-RED can be used as an AI agent framework

 ## Set up

 ### API Server